cicnavi/wp-aaieduhr-auth/readme.txt

 4. Visit 'Settings > WP AAI@EduHr Auth' and enter appropriate parameters.
 (You can always edit these later.)

 == Changelog ==

+= 0.0.6 =
+* In multisite environment ensure label 'Email' when adding existing users to the site.
+* In multisite environment enable usernames to be emails when adding new users to the site.
+* Disable custom page creation used for showing auth messages and errors.
+* Enable authentication alerts used to show auth messages.

 = 0.0.5 =
 * Use email from 'email' attribute instead of using 'hrEduPersonUniqueID'